 We are aware of some differences in outcomes based on gender.
 Each year group is monitored and any differences are picked up quickly.
-In February 2016, governors evaluated equalities across the school and defined some objectives to address equality of outcome based on gender.
-We represent, discuss and celebrate cultural diversity through a diversity project and reflect the positive aspects of difference.
-Our leadership team has started to address the impact of resources and displays, letters home and the language we use to establish that we are LGBT inclusive and that gender stereotyping is challenged.
+We represent, discuss and celebrate cultural diversity through diversity projects and reflect the positive aspects of difference.
+We have addressed the impact of resources and displays, letters home and the language we use to establish that we are LGBT (Lesbian, Gay, Bisexual, and Trsansgender) inclusive and that gender stereotyping is challenged.